-Given that the insertion, carriage and preservation of static metadata presents new challenges in the broadcast environment, the use of PQ10 or HLG10 is anticipated to be a practical alternative to the use of HDR10 in Live workflows.
+Given that the insertion, carriage and preservation of static metadata presents new challenges in the broadcast environment, the use of PQ10 or HLG10 may be a practical alternative to the use of HDR10 in some Live workflows.
 See also Section 6.2.5 on Live content production and Section 9 on content distribution for additional details.

-6.1.9 Signaling Transfer Function and Color Space
+6.1.9 Signaling Transfer Function, Color Space and Matrix Coefficients